-This briefing highlights the factors a business should consider if it is thinking of settling a commercial dispute.
+This guide highlights the factors a business should consider if it is thinking of settling a commercial dispute.

-- A settlement gives the business certainty and closure, and avoids the anxiety of having to wait for a judgment from court and the uncertainty about that outcome.
+- A settlement gives the business certainty and closure and avoids the anxiety of having to wait for a judgment from the court and the uncertainty about that outcome.

 - Reaching a settlement avoids the expense of continuing with litigation.
 Even if the business wins in court and is awarded costs, it will rarely get all of its costs back from the other side.

 - The business should not consider it a sign of weakness to approach the other side to explore the chances of a settlement.
 This can be done at any time during the litigation process, even during a trial.
 Settlement negotiations facilitated by a neutral third party (generally in the form of mediation) are becoming increasingly popular.

 The COVID19 pandemic has impacted both businesses and Court processes in various ways, from businesses falling short of their financial obligations to significant delays in the Courts progressing claims.
 It is worth considering whether the dispute has risen as a result of the pandemic and if so, if arrangements can be made in light of this.
 Moreover, litigation can be a time-consuming process and even more so now.

 - Make sure settlement discussions are conducted on a “without prejudice basis”.
 This means that anything said about the dispute during the settlement negotiations or in any written settlement offer cannot be used later at the trial.
 This protection only applies to statements made purely in an attempt to settle the case.